Doug Pazienza BA (Double Major), Dip, BSc (Hons), Reg. MBACP

 If you gravitate toward any of these in particular, please feel free to express your interest and I'll do my best to accommodate you.

 I am American British and have lived in England since the mid-1990s.
 I relocated from London to the North East in 2016 after visiting here for ten years.
 I began practicing as a trainee in 2013.
 Previously I managed an individualized health promotion and self-management programme for an interactive healthcare company.
+My clients included institutional and corporate clients in the financial services, leisure, aerospace and offshore sectors and the NHS.

 My background in Geography and Urban & Regional Studies imparts a deeper sociological understanding of the environment, culture, economy and politics from the external world that impact upon the psychological experience of the individual's internal world of emotions, thoughts and behaviours.